EU medicines regulator approves new COVID treatments | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Medicines Agency (EMA) on Thursday authorized the use of three new COVID treatments.
+The European Medicines Agency (EMA) on Thursday authorized the use of two new COVID treatments, and approved the emergency use of a third drug.

 Monoclonal antibody medicine Xevudy (sotrovimab), which is jointly developed by UK pharma giant GlaskoSmithKline and US firm Vir Biotechnology, "significantly reduces hospitalization and deaths in patients with one underlying condition," EMA said in a statement, citing research.